standup-raven/standup-raven/docs/getting_started.md

 #### HTTPie

-You need this only if you want to use `$ make deploy` for deployments to Mattermost instance.
+You need this only if you want to use `$ make deploy` for deployments to Mattermost instances.

 On MacOS